 Most of the insects that you see around have rather short lives.
 Many insects only have a lifespan of a few days, up to one year.
-We don’t notice it, because insects are soon be replaced by the next generation.
-Besides that, we often only see the adult stage of the insect: flies, mosquitos, beetles, butterflies — they all have a larval stage that is often longer than their adult lives.
+We don’t notice it, because insects are soon being replaced by the next generation.
+Besides that, we often only see the adult stage of the insect: flies, mosquitos, beetles, and butterflies — all have a larval stage that is often longer than their adult lives.
 However, some insects have extremely long lives compared to the average lifespan of insects.
-What are the longest living insects?
+What are the longest-living insects?

-The longest living insect that we know is the Golden Buprestid, which can live up to 51 years.
-Most of his life they live in its larval stage burrowed in wood.
-Other long-living insects are termite queens (30 years), ant queens (28 years) and periodical cicadas (17 years).
+The longest-living insect that we know is the Golden Buprestid, which can live up to 51 years.
+Most of his life they live in their larval stage burrowed in wood.
+Other long-living insects are termite queens (30 years), ant queens (28 years), and periodical cicadas (17 years).

 The general lifespan of insects

 Insects have typically a lifespan of one year or less.
 Actually, oftentimes it is less than one year.
 There are also many insects that only live for several days.
 However, many times this is only the adult stage, but including the other life stages, an insect lives much longer — but still rather short compared to many other animals.